danfuzz/samizdat/doc/language-guide/04-operators.md

 This indicates a range of values of ints or characters.
 The two expressions must be of the same type, either ints or strings.
 If strings, the expressions must each be of size 1.
 It is an error (terminating the runtime) if types and sizes are inappropriate.
-It is also an error (terminating the runtime) if the left expression sorts as after the right expression (that is, if `left > right`).
+If `left > right`, the range is empty.

 The result of evaluating this expression is an interpolation of the range of elements.
-As such, if the range is more than one value, then it is only valid where general interpolations are valid (e.g. as list elements).
+As such, if the range is empty or has more than one value, then it is only valid where general interpolations are valid (e.g. as list elements).